Elemmatch Query in MongoDB: Simple Guide

 { _id: 7, name: "Latonya Jacobson", grades: [ 80, 87, 84, 95, 81 ] }

-So, here’s what the w3resouce sample data looks like:
+Here’s what our sample data looks like:

 {